 - Proper Management of Bulbs and Batteries

-Residents.
-Please note that waste generated by households in the District of Columbia are not regulated by the Hazardous Waste regulations.
-The information provided below is guidance and best practices.
+Please note that waste generated by households in the District of Columbia is not regulated by the hazardous waste regulations.
+The information provided below is for guidance and best practices.

 For more information contact one of the following inspectors: